Featured in...

 If you amass 12+ points within three years, you will be disqualified from driving.

-What’s the time limit for the police to issue a conditional offer or fixed penalty?
+What’s the time limit for the police to issue a conditional offer?

 The police must issue you a conditional offer or fixed penalty notice within 6 months of the alleged offence.